Blog

 Subscribe to Resonant Storytelling on Substack

-Sarah’s blog is now on Substack!
-Come on over, subscribe and receive irregular updates on how to write more in less time, how to increase your creative flow, writing insights and news from the publishing world.
+Sarah’s blog for nonfiction writers is now on Substack!
+Come on over, subscribe and receive updates on how to write more in less time, how to increase your creative flow, writing insights and news from the publishing world.

-Three Ways to Improve Your Scenes Right Now
+Three Ways to Improve Your Nonfiction and Memoir Scenes Right Now

-Read This Before You Hire an Editor (Including Me)
+Read This Before You Hire a Nonfiction or Memoir Editor (Including Me)

-Show Don’t Tell: Bringing the Reader into Your Moment
+Show Don’t Tell for Nonfiction and Memoir: Bringing the Reader into Your Moment

-Storytelling is a bit of a misnomer.
-It’s not about recounting events, but bringing the reader into your body, so they feel what you felt, see what you saw, hear what you heard, etc.
+When it comes to nonfiction and memoir, ‘storytelling’ is a bit of a misnomer.
+It’s not about recounting events, as you might at a dinner party, but bringing the reader into your body, so they feel what you felt, see what you saw, hear what you heard, etc.

 Developing Your Nonfiction Voice: Write Like You Speak

 “Write like you speak” is one of the most foundational component of engaging writing.
-For many writers, though, it can be easier said than done.
+For many nonfiction and memoir writers, though, it can be easier said than done.
+Here’s how to find your nonfiction or memoir voice.

 Why Authority isn’t the Same as Credibility

-Nonfiction writers often believe they have to be an authority on their subject.
+Narrative writers often believe they have to be an authority on their subject.
 That’s helpful, but it’s not enough to connect deeply with your readers.
+Here’s what your readers really want: vulnerability and lived experience.

 Characterization: Bringing Real People to Life on the Page

-The core of resonating with readers is writing in a way that evokes a response, either sensory or emotional.
+The core of resonating with nonfiction eaders is writing in a way that evokes a response, either sensory or emotional.
 This kind of writing triggers readers’ mirror neurons—and mirror neurons are part of what neuropsychologists call the “resonance circuit.”

 Using the Hero’s Journey to Create Resonant Nonfiction